caliline2/dataengineering_CEU_2023/README.md

 The individual debtors have been anonymized.
 Thus, we do not know whether anyone succeeded in claiming financing multiple times.

-The fact analysed is the total sum of a loan and average amount awarded to an individual.
+The fact analysed is the total sum of a loan and the average amount awarded to an individual.

 Data source:
-Loans of KSA development banks: https://od.data.gov.sa/Data/en/dataset/social-development-bank-loan-for-2022 Location and population: https://simplemaps.com/data/sa-cities
+*Loans of KSA development banks: https://od.data.gov.sa/Data/en/dataset/social-development-bank-loan-for-2022 *Location and population: https://simplemaps.com/data/sa-cities
-Cost of living in cities:
+*Cost of living in cities:
 https://od.data.gov.sa/Data/en/dataset/average-prices-of-goods-and-services-in-sixteen-cities
 https://od.data.gov.sa/Data/en/dataset/average-prices-of-goods-and-services-in-sixteen-cities--2-
-Weather:
+*Weather:
 https://en.climate-data.org/asia/saudi-arabia/asir-region-1999/